Research

 Abstract

-Presented at: 13th Conference of the International Association for Applied Econometrics (IAAE 2025, Turin); Trans-Atlantic Doctoral Conference (TADC) at the London Business School (2025)*; 3rd UEA Time Series Workshop (2025); Junior Milan Time Series Workshop (2025); 17th UniTO-Collegio Carlo Alberto Ph.D.
+Presented at: Macroeconometrics in Salerno (2025); 13th SIdE Workshop for PhD students in Econometrics and Empirical Economics (WEEE, 2025); 13th Conference of the International Association for Applied Econometrics (IAAE 2025, Turin); Trans-Atlantic Doctoral Conference (TADC) at the London Business School (2025)*; 3rd UEA Time Series Workshop (2025); Junior Milan Time Series Workshop (2025); 17th UniTO-Collegio Carlo Alberto Ph.D.
 Workshop in Economics (2025)*.

 Climate Growth-at-Risk (with C. Brownlees, G. Fagiolo and F. Lamperti)